sheerun/babel-plugin-file-loader/README.md

 ### context

 Path to directory relative to `.babelrc` where application source resides.
 By default `""`, but can be e.g. `"/src"`.

+### limit

+Value in byte to determine if the content is base64 inlined.
+In that case, the file is not copy to `outputPath`.
+It replicates [url-loader](https://github.com/webpack-contrib/url-loader) webpack loader behaviour.

+Default is 0 which means nothing is inlined.

 ## Contributing